JaimieHemmings/fstop/README.md

 ## Credits

 - [ChatGPT](https://openai.com/chatgpt/) - ChatGPT was used to generator placeholder text during the initial development of the website.

 - [ChristopherGS](https://christophergs.com/blog/django-sitemap-tutorial-for-humans) - For a handy tutorial on how to implement sitemaps in the Django Framework

+- [StackOverflow](https://stackoverflow.com/questions/31816624/naming-convention-for-django-url-templates-models-and-views) - For help in clarifying best practicing for defining views and naming them

 - [CloudConvert](https://cloudconvert.com/) - Used to convert images to various formats as necassary

 - [TinyPNG](https://tinypng.com/) - Used to compress png images

 ## Acknowledgements